internyl-dev/data-acquisition-pipeline/README.md

 ## How it Works

-The entire process is a recursive loop where we take the HTML contents of a webpage, send the HTML to an AI model to extract our target internship information, and find other links from within the webpage that may include any possible missing information.
-The process recurses from one of the links found in the aforementioned last step.
+The entire process is a recursive loop where we take the HTML contents of a webpage, send the HTML to an AI model to extract the target internship information, and find other links from within the webpage that may include any possible missing information.
+The process then repeats using one of the new links found, adding more data onto the data previously found.

 ### Web Scraping

 Given the URL to the homepage of an internship website, we use Playwright to visit the website.
-Playwright then scrapes the inner body element so as to ignore unneeded script tags.
+Playwright then scrapes the webpage contents.
+We specifically scrape from the inner body element so as to ignore unneeded script tags.

+#### Features
+- `scrape_url(url:str) -> str` : The main scraping method.
+Using Playwright, visit the url and scrape the HTML contents.
+Returns a string of the HTML contents of the inner body tag.
+- `scrape_favicon(url:str) -> str` : Visit a url and scrape the favicon and return the link as a string.

+#### Issues + Future Fixes
+- **Problem:** The scraper can not yet handle images which is an issue because images can sometimes contain vital information about a program.
+- **Solution:** Using Playwright, get the data from the image and have some service extract the text from the image.<br><br>
+- **Problem:** The sraper can not yet scrape PDF files.
+PDF files, though rare, often contain information about programs and are used by some organizations.
+- **Solution:** Not top priority, we will revisit and think of a solution soon.<br><br>
+- **Problem:** The scraper can not extract data from videos.
+This issue isn't huge but exists because there are a small amount websites that use videos to communicate vital information.
+- **Solution:** No cost effective solution thought of yet.
+Also not top priority.

 ### HTML Parsing